kingparra/hpfp/08_-_recursion/outline.rst

     * f1.
 Shows the evaluation steps for 4!.

   * p3.
-Now let's look at a factorial definition, for only one input, the number 4.
+Now let's look at a factorial definition in Haskell, for only one input, the number 4.

     * f2.
 Shows a definition of a literal value equivalent to ``factorial 4``.